 Loraine loves arts and crafts and used to volunteer at an elementary art class.
 She loves sharing fun and easy craft tutorials.

 If you’ve ever searched for wood pallet crafts, you’ll know that there are a lot of projects shown, but so many of them don’t have instructions.
-In this article, you’ll find that all the crafts pictured here also include the site address, which takes you directly to the tutorial for the craft project.
+In this article, all the crafts pictured also include a link that takes you directly to the tutorial for the project.

 Most of the projects are easy enough, but there are a few that are meant for someone with carpentry experience.

 How Do You Make the Lighted "Open" Sign?